mitch-b/course-in-a-box/modules/client/_posts/2000-01-03-setting-up-the-core.markdown

     app.placeAt("content");
     ```

-1. Replace the contents of this script with this snippet to create an instance of our `Component.js`
+1. Replace the contents of this `<script>` tag with this snippet to create an instance of our `Component.js`

     ```js
     sap.ui.getCore().attachInit(function() {